Associate Professor of Education (Emeritus)

 Orono, ME 04469-5766

-Bio: John Maddaus specializes in multicultural education, with particular interests in Maine Native American education and Maine Native American studies for K-12 students, as well as addressing the educational needs of rural students in low-income families.
-He also teaches courses in action research for practicing teachers.
-He is chair of the College of Education and Human Development’s Diversity and Difference Standing Committee, which promotes a variety of diversity and difference initiatives, including Libra Visiting Professorships for multicultural education, an annual symposium for educators of international students in Maine high schools, and annual visits to UMaine by Somali high school students from Lewiston’s Tree Street Youth program.
-John serves as program coordinator for undergraduate teacher education programs in the Department of Teacher and Counselor Education, as well as for the master’s and C.A.S. degrees in elementary education and secondary education (Curriculum, Assessment and Instruction).
-He is an active member of the American Educational Research Association and the National Association for Multicultural Education.
-He co-founded the Native American Studies program at UMaine.
+Bio: John Maddaus specializes in multicultural education, with particular interests in Maine Native American education and teaching Maine Native American studies for K-12 students.
+He also is exploring multicultural education in India, where he served in the Peace Corps from 1965-67, and revisited in November 2017.
+He teaches courses in action research for practicing teachers.
+He also co-teaches a travel study course in May, Maine Island Culture and Community Engagement, with Dr. Annette Nelligan.
+Prior to his retirement in 2017, he served for nine years as chair of the College of Education and Human Development’s Diversity and Difference Standing Committee, which promotes a variety of diversity and difference initiatives, including Libra Visiting Professorships for multicultural education and annual visits to UMaine by Somali high school students from Lewiston’s Tree Street Youth program.
+In 1994-97, he co-founded the Native American Studies program at UMaine.
+He is an active member of the National Association for Multicultural Education and the American Educational Research Association.

 Ph.D., 1987, Syracuse University